 When he isn’t sketching he is climbing to the top of mountains the world over – and singing in the Oxford Gospel Choir.

-Michael Marshall BA Hons Dip Arch (Plymouth) ARB RIBA
+Darren Riddle BA (Hons) Dip Arch (Kingston) ARB RIBA

 Ryan Taylor BArch (Hons) Dip Arch (Mackintosh School of Architecture) ARB

 Ryan relocated from Glasgow to join the AJA team.
 He graduated from the MSA in 2009 and has since worked on high-profile education, leisure and cultural projects.
 His portfolio also includes community healthcare work along with affordable and private housing, urban masterplans, mixed-use developments, historic and listed buildings refurbishments and research projects.
 He is an avid designer and draughtsman, with an eye for detail and a passion for creating digital and physical models to rigorously test ideas.

 Ryan uses his down-time for photography, cycling and searching for new and interesting music.

 Ruby Wilson BA(Hons) MArch (University of Westminster) ARB

 Ruby is an essential cog in the AJA machine.
 With indefatigable efficiency she is managing several key projects at any time, while making sure each of her clients always gets priority.
 It’s a testament to her manifold skills across the design and management spectrum that she can meet all the demands of being a project architect without any compromise in service and yet with calm authority and equanimity.
 No wonder her previous employers want her back: she is ace.

 Ruby is unstoppable in and out of the office; she runs or cycles to and from the office every day.

 Vikki runs the place.
 With a background in production at ITV, and then as housing manager for Oxford University, she knows how to make things happen and keep everything running smoothly.
 Vikki is in charge of the office CPD, H&S, HR, PR and all other acronyms.
 She is the go-to guy at AJA.